-Prof. Herzog conducts research in the field of energy-efficient, electromechanical drive systems.
-His work focuses on the design and optimization of hybrid electric and battery electric drive trains, automated design methods for electromechanical actuators, and energy and power management.
-He also explores loss mechanisms in magnetically soft materials.
+Prof. Herzogresearches in the field of energy-efficient, electromechanical drives.
+Key areas of work are the design and optimisation of hybrid-electric and battery-electric powertrains, automated design methods for electromechanical actuators, energy and power management, and loss mechanisms in soft magnetic materials.

-After studying electrical and computer engineering at Technische Universität München (TUM), Prof. Herzog was a research associate at the Chair of Electric Machines and Devices at TUM (Prof. Lorenzen) until the completion of his doctorate.
-After that, he worked as a development engineer and an assistant manager at Robert Bosch GmbH in Leinfelden-Echterdingen/Gerlingen.
-Since 2002, Prof. Herzog has been Director of Energy Conversion Technology at TUM.
-Prof. Herzog is a senior member of IEEE and a member of the VDE and VDI.
+After studying electrical engineering and information technology at the Technical University of Munich (TUM), Prof. Herzog worked as a research assistant at the Chair of Electrical Machines and Devices at the TUM (Prof. Lorenzen) until he completed his doctorate.
+He then worked as a development engineer and as an assistant to the management at Robert Bosch GmbH in Leinfelden-Echterdingen and Gerlingen respectively.
+Prof. Herzog has headed the Department of Energy Conversion Technology at TUM since 2002.
+Prof. Herzog is a Senior Member of IEEE as well as a member of VDE and VDI.